Rostislav Vergun: Early career

 He finished his playing career in 2012, but in the 2013/2014 season, as the head coach of Mogilev's Borisfen, he was forced to enter the field as a player due to funding problems.

 In August 2014, he was appointed assistant head coach of the club Tsmoki Minsk, and in 2015 was appointed as co-trainer.

 BC Tsmoki-Minsk II

 In 2017, he was appointed as head coach of the reserve team BC Tsmoki-Minsk II, that won the Belarusian Premier League in 2017–18.

 BC Tsmoki-Minsk

 In January 2019, Vergun was appointed head coach of the Tsmoki Minsk club.
 In July 2020, Vergun extended his contract with Tsmoki Minsk.

 Belarus national team

 In December 2019, Vergun was appointed head coach of the Belarus national team.

 BC Uralmash

 In December 2023 he was appointed head coach of Uralmash.
 He led his new club to a solid seventh place in the VTB United League and earned a place in the playoffs.
 In March 2025, with his new club he won the Russian Basketball Cup.
+On 15 June 2026, following the victory against BC UNICS, Vergun resigned from the position of coach of Uralmash and few days later the position of assistant coach of Zenit Saint Petersburg.

+BC Avtodor

+On 15 June 2026, he was appointed as coach of Avtodor Saratov in Russian Super League.